International Transdisciplinary Conference

 Veronica started dancing tango in 2000 and has been doing it professionally since 2007.
 She lives in Paris.
 Besides being an experienced teacher and performer, she is well known for her in-depth writings about tango.
 She has always had psychology, neuroscience, personal growth and spirituality as her special interests.
 More about Veronica.
 Contact Veronica

-Juliana is a social tango dancer, TDJ and tango event organizer residing in the Rhine-Neckar region.
+Julia is a social tango dancer, TDJ and tango event organizer residing in the Rhine-Neckar region.
 She holds a PhD in quantitative research in industrial and organizational psychology focusing on competence, health and well-being.
 Her input to the conference originates from both professional and social life.
-More about Juliana.
-Contact Juliana
+More about Julia.
+Contact Julia

 Almut Knauß (Germany)